 Tacoma Water has executed written agreements with public agencies and private landowners to control access and activities within the Green River Watershed.
 Current agreements were executed starting in the 1980s and are generally considered adequate for control of the Green River Watershed.
-The agreements are based in part on the provisions of the Forest Practices Act, the Safe Drinking Water Act, and the DOH Surface Water Treatment Rule Guidance Manual.
+The agreements are based in part on the provisions of the Forest Practices Act, the Safe Drinking Water Act, and associated EPA and DOH rules, regulations, policies, and guidance manuals.

 Major provisions included in the Green River Watershed written agreements are summarized in Table 3-1.
 The contents of the individual agreements are discussed in the following sections.
-Copies of agreements with public agencies and private landowners are included in Appendix A and Appendix B, respectively.
+Copies of agreements with public agencies and private landowners are included in Appendix B and Appendix C, respectively.